Thinking of solo travel but not sure where to start? START HERE!

 Here's what I tend to write about:

 So what is a travel journal, exactly?
-It's personal and what you want it to be.
+It’s personal and what you want it to be.
 You will write how and about anything you want.
-(My favorite book for travel inspiration is Linda Lappin's Soul of Place - a fabulous workbook for creative writing about place).
+(My favorite book for travel inspiration is Linda Lappin’s Soul of Place – a fabulous workbook to create writing about place).

 That's the beauty of it - there is no set way.
 Every way is correct.